Research & Development

 3) calculate a user profile;

-4) boost results empowering results matching the user profile.
+4) boost results by empowering results matching the user profile.

 Identifying similar documents is an ancillary task for a search engine.

-More Like This (as it is called in the Lucene world) currently leverages the term frequencies in the seed document in relation with the entire corpus.
+More Like This (as it is called in the Lucene world) currently leverages the term frequencies in the seed document about the entire corpus.

-A recommender engine is a system that is able to recommend items, even before a user start a search.
+A recommender engine is a system that can recommend items, even before a user start a search.

-Simply giving in input the user identifier, the system is able to provide interesting results.
+Simply giving in input the user identifier, the system can provide interesting results.

 Search engines are the natural place to build recommenders as a lot of information is already in there, ready to be used.